Each year, 23 million sick and injured children under the age of 15 are cared for in hospital emergency department.

 Better to be safe than sorry

 “It’s also important to watch for signs of dehydration with children of all ages,” says Unger.
 “Children need immediate medical treatment when they are dehydrated, the signs of which include crying with no tears, dry diapers for a 24-hour period, dry mouth, cracked lips, and listlessness.
-In these cases, the child should be brought to an emergency room for urgent evaluation.
+In these cases, the child should be brought to an emergency department for urgent evaluation.

 Unger also advises parents to be familiar with basic first aid.